john-ouseph/string_calculator/README.md

  1. returns 0 for an empty string
  2. returns same number if a single number given as input
  3. returns sum of numbers, input - multiple numbers seperated by comma
+ 4. return the sum even if numbers contain new line.